fhtino/aspnetstuff/RenderGitHubMD/README.md

-﻿# Html redering of a GitHub MD file
+# Html rendering of a GitHub MD file
 This sample shows how to retrieve a MD file from GitHub, render it locally to HTML using Markdig library and then show it as a web page.
-The project is Asp.Net (.NET Framework).
-The logic can be adapted to Asp.Net Core (...todo).
+The project is an Asp.Net (.NET Framework) web app.
+The logic can be easily adapted to Asp.Net Core (...todo).

- - simple.aspx : it gets the content from GitHub and renders it to html.
+ - simple.aspx : gets the content from GitHub and renders it to html.
 Images are left on GitHub and referenced as &lt;img href=""&gt;
  - full.aspx : full solution with local caching of html and images and use of PrismJS for syntax highlighting of code blocks.